 Superconducting qubits are built with superconducting electric circuits that operate at cryogenic temperature.
 Amazon Braket provides access to quantum hardware based on superconducting qubits from Rigetti.

 Quantum annealing uses a physical process to find a low energy configuration that encodes the solution of an optimization problem.
-Amazon Braket provides access to quantum computers that use quantum annealing technology based on superconducting qubits from D-Wave.
+Amazon Braket provides access to quantum annealing technology based on superconducting qubits from D-Wave.